 22. Create a decorative departure message

-Again, using the Elf on the Shelf website, print of the departure letter board (kudos to them for the airport-style typography) and then hide your figurine into your Christmas tree.
+Again, use the Elf on the Shelf website, print off the departure letter board (kudos to them for the airport-style typography), and then nestle your figurine into your Christmas tree.

-You'll want maximum impact so your elf can go out with a bang until the following year so make sure the foundations are a good fit with our best real Christmas trees.
-Or for a fuss-free approach without the pine needles, our best artificial Christmas trees provide an edit of the finest fake firs.
+You'll want maximum impact so your elf can go out with a bang until the following year so make sure the foundations are a good fit.

-How to be organized with your elf on the shelf
+How to be organized with your Elf on the Shelf ideas

 "One of the easiest ways to remember to move your elf is to incorporate it into your nightly routine in December.